Slide Rule Info

 You may search by several methods -- author, title, keyword, or for any word that appears in any article, or for all articles in a given year, etc.The search facility was created by Rod Lovett.

-for 2017 Journals.
+for the 2019 and 2020 Journals.
 Be a contributing author and share your knowledge and interests.

 Society.
 The Oughtred Society is pleased to present seven articles from